bbauska/zombiePolitics/README.md

 tanks, which over the past thirty years have come to include the Lynde and Harry Bradley Foundation, the Koch Foundation, the Castle Rock Foundation, and the Sarah Scaife Foundation.
-This formidable alliance of far-right-wing foundations deployed their resources in building and strategically linking “an impressive array of almost 500 think tanks, centers, institutes and concerned citizens groups both within and outside of the academy ....
-A small sampling of these entities includes the Cato Institute, the Heritage Foundation, the American Enterprise Institute, the Manhattan Institute, the Hoover Institution, the Claremont Institute, the American Council of Trustees and Alumni, [the] Middle East Forum, Accuracy in Media, and the National Association of Scholars, as well as [David] Horowitz’s Center for the Study of Popular Culture.”10
+This formidable alliance of far-right-wing foundations deployed their resources in building and strategically linking "an impressive array of almost 500 think tanks, centers, institutes and concerned citizens groups both within and outside of the academy ....
+A small sampling of these entities includes the Cato Institute, the Heritage Foundation, the American Enterprise Institute, the Manhattan Institute, the Hoover Institution, the Claremont Institute, the American Council of Trustees and Alumni, [the] Middle East Forum, Accuracy in Media, and the National Association of Scholars, as well as [David] Horowitz’s Center for the Study of Popular Culture."10

-For several decades, right-wing extremists have labored to put into place an ultra-conservative re-education machine-an apparatus for producing and dissem­ inating a public pedagogy in which everything tainted with the stamp of liberal ori­ gin and the word “public” would be contested and destroyed.
+<p>For several decades, right-wing extremists have labored to put into place an
+ultra-conservative re-education machine-an apparatus for producing and dissem­ inating a public pedagogy in which everything tainted with the stamp of liberal ori­ gin and the word "public" would be contested and destroyed.
 Commenting on the ZOMBIE POLITICS AND THE CHALLENGE OF RICHT'WING TEACHING MACHINES I 93 rise of this vast right-wing propaganda machine organized to promote the idea that democracy needs less critical thought and more citizens whose only role is to con­